Amalxy/1/README.md

 ## Everything you need to know about GitHub

 Getting started is the hardest part.
-If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](https://help.github.com).
-Our documentation has tutorials on everything from changing your repository settings to configuring GitHub from your command line.
+If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](http